 Hallstatt is very small – there isn’t a lot to do in this sleepy town.
 You could take a leisurely stroll along the lake, sip on a coffee with the most incredible views, hike up (or take a funicular) to the World Heritage Skywalk, an observation deck offering gorgeous vistas of the town, visit the museum in the town that talks about its salt mining history, buy souvenirs at the Market Square or visit the famous Catholic parish church of Hallstatt.

 This UNESCO World Heritage Site is also known as the Pearl of the Salzkammergut and is located 1.5 hours away from Salzburg.
 It can be reached by either bus (from Salzburg) or a train (from Vienna or Salzburg) followed by a short ferry ride across the lake.
-Click here to book a day trip from Salzburg.
+Click here to book a half day tour from Salzburg.

 Contributed by Kevin Wagar from Wandering Wagars